December 28, 2021

 Translation: you need to make sure you stay on top of your spending and take advantage of any and all financial aid opportunities available to help you cover the cost of your studies.

 That’s where Mos comes in.
-Join Mos.com now, and we’ll match you with loads of scholarships and other financial aid opportunities to help you make the most of your time in college.
+We’ll match you with loads of scholarships and other financial aid opportunities to help you make the most of your time in college.
+Learn more today.